henrik/octopress/source/_posts/2015-03-06-the-ten-thousand-steps.markdown

 ![Pedometer++ widget screenshot](https://s3.amazonaws.com/f.cl.ly/items/3k3p1x1m1B3x4642093c/IMG_4796.PNG)

 I like [Pedometer++](http://pedometerplusplus.com/) (free, pay to remove ads) mostly because it can show my step count as a Notification Center widget, accessible by sliding down from the top of the phone's screen, even if the phone is locked.
-The app (not the widget) also provides day-to-day step graphs, and a delightful confetti burst when you reach your daily goal.
+The app (not the widget) also provides step graphs, and a delightful confetti burst when you reach your daily goal.

 You can see very clearly in the graph when I started counting steps: